openstack/horizon/doc/source/install/system-requirements.rst

 * An accessible `keystone <https://docs.openstack.org/keystone/latest/>`_ endpoint

 * All other services are optional.
-  Horizon supports the following services as of the Queens release.
+  Horizon supports the following services as of the Stein release.
   If the keystone endpoint for a service is configured, horizon detects it and enables its support automatically.